 Robert H. Cary, P.E.
+L.S.

 He is also a graduate of VDOT’s Executive Leadership Program and is a registered professional engineer and licensed surveyor.

 He has worked in Northern Virginia and the Shenandoah and Roanoke valleys.
-He is married and has two children.

 Interests and Hobbies

 Cary enjoys photography, sailing, sports and actively participates in the community.